-In all other positions of the AMPLITUDE contro SW1, than the previously-described AC, .01 VOLTS/DIVISION position, the preamplifier is removed from the circuit, and the INPUT connector is connected to the grid of V3, either through attenuators, or unattenuated.
+In all other positions of the AMPLITUDE control SW1, than the previously-described AC, .01 VOLTS/DIVISION position, the preamplifier is removed from the circuit, and the INPUT connector is connected to the grid of V3, either through attenuators, or unattenuated.
 In the AC portion of the control, C1 is connected in series with the INPUT connector.
-The grid of V4 is grounded in these positions through switch section SW1D, and V3 and V4 become a cathodecoupled grounded-grid amplifier.
+The grid of V4 is grounded, and V3 and V4 comprise a cathode-coupled grounded-grid amplifier.